-Part 7 Outlook
+Section 7: Outlook

 Jewish population trends constitute a sensitive indicator of broader political, socioeconomic, and cultural trends globally, regionally and in individual countries.
-No understanding of Jewish demography is possible, therefore, without acknowledging the global nature of its causal mechanisms and the significant dependency of Jewish upon general social and demographic trends.
-Current data should be read in historical and comparative context, so as to detect the major underlying drivers of Jewish population change within the broader context of global society.
+The use of Jewish demographic data for a wide range of analytic and planning purposes is possible, therefore, only after acknowledging the global nature of causal mechanisms and the significant dependency of Jewish upon general social and demographic trends.
+Current data should be read in historical and comparative context, so as to detect the major underlying drivers of Jewish population change within the broader context of world society.

 Accurate population data, as far as they can be estimated, should constitute a necessary tool in the planning of Jewish community life.
 Beyond the many and arguable problems related to the fluid and shifting boundaries of Jewish identification and to Jewish population definitions, and beyond the imperfect availability and accuracy of data, it is important to recognize that powerful and consistent trends constantly shape and reshape the demographic profile of world Jewry.
 The recent momentum of Jewish population change in the US and in most other countries-at best tending to zero growth if the core definition is consistently adopted-contrasts with that of Israel-characterized by the continuation of very significant natural increase, strengthened by a minor net influx of new immigrants and a trickle of conversions to Judaism.
 While the transition of Israel to the status of largest Jewish population in the world is grounded on solid empirical foundations, the US constitutes a very large and stable Jewish population-culturally and socioeconomically powerful, creative, and influential in Jewish life.
 The US also constitutes a primary site of new modes of personal identification attachment-whether exclusively Jewish or shared and combined with alternative identifications; whether through direct genealogical linkage or by voluntary association with others who are Jewish.
 Some of these options may be shared or may be rejected by Jews in other countries.
-These growingly indirect and increasingly individualistic definition and identification patterns operate along, and to some extent compete with, the more conservative and mutually exclusive Jewish family and identification patterns that prevail in Israel.
-The only possible option in a global assessment of Jewish population trends is that common and somewhat more conservative definition criteria are adopted for all countries worldwide.
+These growingly indirect and increasingly individualistic definition and identification patterns operate along, and to some extent compete with, the more conservative and mutually exclusive Jewish family and identification patterns that continue to prevail in Israel.
+The only possible option in a global assessment of Jewish population trends is that common and somewhat more restrictive definition criteria are adopted as a core concept in all countries worldwide.

-Both the US and the Israel models of Jewish identification selfassessment, of Jewish institutional projection and influence, hence of Jewish population dynamics and structure, generate widespread echoes across all Jewish communities worldwide.
-Powerful mutual influences. collaborative initiatives, and sometimes tensions also exist between the two major communities.
+Both the American and the Israeli models of Jewish identification, of selfassessment, of Jewish institutional projection and influence, hence of Jewish population dynamics and structure, generate widespread echoes across all Jewish communities worldwide.
+Powerful mutual influences, collaborative initiatives, and sometimes tensions do exist between the two major communities.
 The aggregate demographic weight of other Jewish communities globally-aside from their continuing cultural relevance and historical memory-is gradually decreasing.
 The Jewish world has become demographically more bi-polar but also tends to become more eclectic and transnational reflecting pervasive trends in contemporary world society.
 In a global society where the old, plain Jewish/non-Jewish dichotomy loses significance and empirical grounding (DellaPergola 2014e), the challenge of determining the size and distribution of Jewish population becomes more complex with passing time.
-This challenge cannot be overcome without paying due attention to the intertwined relationship between the quality of empirical work and the underlying meaning of Jewish identity.
+In order to overcome this challenge, observers should pay due attention to the quality of empirical work without losing grip on the underlying meaning of Jewish identity.